SixteenThousand/Yona/README.md

 The "Project Root" of the current working directory is determined by yona using the following algorithm:
-1. yona determines whether the pwd is in a git repository; if so, the location of the `.git` directory is project root.
-2. yona does the same thing for mercurial
-3. yona recursively moves up the file system hierarchy, starting at the current working directory, only stopping when it finds a `.yona`/`Makefile`/`package.json` file.
+1. Check whether the current working directory contains a project commands file (the file types listed in [Project Commands](#project-commands)).
+   If it does, we are at project root.
+2. Check whether the current working directory is the root of a source control repository (currently only planned to support git and mercurial).
+3. If current working directory is the root of the system, stop & display an error message.
+4. Go to the parent directory.
+Go to step 1.

 ## Configuration